melissamcewen/uniquepetz/src/vm-tips.md

 <aside>If you're willing to spend money on it, using Parallels is much easier and faster.
 They offer a free trial if you want to try it out.</aside>

-<aside>There aren't many guides on Wine but this [Babyz guide](https://babyz.org/tutorials/mac.html) might work for Petz.
+<aside>There aren't many guides on Wine but I recently found a new one for wineskin called [Running Petz on a Mac: A Wineskin Tutorial
+](https://toesocks.cuddle-fish.net/wineskinpetz.html).
+There is also this [Babyz guide](https://babyz.org/tutorials/mac.html) might work for Petz.
 Babyz was another PF Magic game.</aside>

 ## Get VirtualBox